jessicaherford/Week1_Wednesday/README.md

 //4.
 Declare two variables with string values.
 Create a third variable that concatenates them.

 //5.
-Add, subract, multiply and divide the strings '5' and '3'.
+Add, subtract, multiply and divide the strings '5' and '3'.
 Observe and explain the results.

 //6.
 Create a prompt that asks a user to pick a number.
 Double the answer.